HakonHarnes/img-clip.nvim/README.md

 end,
 ```

-### File types
+### Filetypes

-The options can also be scoped to specific file types.
+The options can also be scoped to specific filetypes.
 In the default configuration the templates for the `markdown`, `html`, `tex` ..., files override the template defined in the global settings.
-Any option can be added under the specific file type, not just the template.
+Any option can be added under the specific filetype, not just the template.
 For instance, if you only want to use absolute file paths for LaTeX, then:

 ```lua
 filetypes = {